 A shoulder charge.
 This is a multi-purpose small gap closer, stun and airdash.
 Of TMGs’ three ways to move forward while airborne, Dead Approach packs the most base damage.

-The raw damage on Dead Approach is so high that Gu/Hu is better off using repeated Dead Approaches for doing damage, rather than Satellite Aim.
+The raw damage on Dead Approach is so high that Gu/Fi can rotate Dead Approach and Satellite Aim for competitive DPS to other classes’ Satellite Aim spam.

 Flip into the air and fire a bunch of bullets downwards.
 Mash right click for more hits.
 When crafted, hold a movement key to move in that direction.